contributorshipcollaboration/contributorshipcollaboration.github.io/content/faq.md

 # Why is it important to make information about who did what machine-readable?

 To visualize, or quantify, the contributions of a researcher or researchers across a set of articles, one needs comparable things to tally.
 While some might prefer to stick to free-text essays about one's work, both for metascience for researcher evaluation purposes, the world needs things that can be counted.
 With a delineated taxonomy such as CRediT used in papers, this can be done.
-While AI can now read papers, some information still cannot be conveyed without utilizing a widely-used standard.
+While AI can now read papers, some information is still hard to tally, and will not be taken up, unless a common standard is involved.

 # How is CRediT information made machine-readable by journals?